 About 1 in 8 children will experience clinically significant anxiety.
 The good news is that with the right support, the vast majority of children with anxiety disorders improve substantially.

-Types of Anxiety in Children
+What Are the Types of Anxiety in Children?

 Anxiety isn’t one-size-fits-all.
 The most common types we see in children include: